 At Drake, you will receive individual attention from faculty and staff to build lifelong mentors and connections within the occupational therapy profession.

 Connections in the Capitol

 Drake is located in Iowa’s capital city, Des Moines, which allows you numerous opportunities for involvement in professional advocacy.
 Become a member of the Iowa Occupational Therapy Association and participate in policy making through co-curricular events.
-Students with career interests in policy and advocacy may pursue legislative internships at the state house or doctoral field work in this area.
+Students with career interests in policy and advocacy may pursue legislative experiences at the State Capitol or doctoral fieldwork in this area.